polkadot-fellows/xcm-format/proposals/0000-with-pushed-origin.md

 ## Motivation

-Right now, XCM has three instructions for modifying the origin: `AliasOrigin`, `ClearOrigin` and `DescendOrigin`.
+Right now, XCM has some good instructions for manipulating the origin during execution in same ways, like `ClearOrigin` and `DescendOrigin`.
-These work for manipulating the origins in safe ways.
 However, these instructions are final, once you use them, there's no standard way of going back to the original origin.
 This results in a complicated developer experience, where the order of operations needs to be highly taken into account to perform the operations needed, with the correct origins for each.